ravanbod/dockerwatcher/README.md

 ### Motivation

-Docker Watcher was created to address the need for a reliable and efficient way to monitor Docker environments.
-By providing timely notifications about critical events, Docker Watcher helps system administrators maintain better control and oversight of their Docker containers, improving overall system reliability and responsiveness.
+DockerWatcher was created to address the need for a reliable and efficient way to monitor Docker environments.
+By providing timely notifications about critical events, DockerWatcher helps system administrators maintain better control and oversight of their Docker containers, improving overall system reliability and responsiveness.

 ## Usage

 ### Build from Source Code

-To build Docker Watcher from source, follow these steps:
+To build DockerWatcher from source, follow these steps:

 1. **Clone the Repository:**
     ```sh